XeonLyfe/Brimstone/README.md

 # Usage / Speed

-(it can run this test in around 80-120 ms)
+(it can run this test in around 50-80 ms)
-Probably not a great test, but still pretty good speed.
+Probably not a great test, but still faster than you would ever really need.

 ```java
 public class Test {